lithops-cloud/lithops/runtime/README.md

 # PyWren runtime for IBM Cloud Functions
+The runtime is the place where your functions are executed.
+In IBM-PyWren, runtimes are based on docker images, and it includes by default three different runtimes that allows you to run functions with Python 3.5, 3.6 and 3.7 environments.
 PyWren main runtime is responsible to execute Python functions within IBM Cloud Functions cluster.
 The strong requirement here is to match Python versions between the client and the runtime.
 The runtime may also contain additional packages which your code depends on.

 PyWren for IBM Cloud is shipped with these default runtimes: